Independent Co-Educational Day School

 The children have many opportunities to explore movement and space through running, climbing and physical activities.
 We start each morning with ‘Brain Gym’ to help stimulate the brain cells.
 Children learn about health and self-care.

-We educate, challenge and stimulate children well beyond the boundaries of the National Curriculum.
-In addition to the curriculum taught by the form teacher, regular support is given by specialist teachers in Science, Art, Design and Technology, Music, PE, French and ICT, and the best of modern teaching methods are used to stimulate learning.
+We educate, challenge and stimulate children well beyond the boundaries of the national curriculum.
+In addition to the curriculum taught by the form teacher, regular support is given by specialist teachers in science, art, design and technology, music, modern foreigh languages, PE and ICT, and the best of modern teaching methods are used to stimulate learning.
 Coaching for the 11 plus examination is offered outside of the curriculum and pupils are prepared for a successful transfer to senior school.
 High academic standards are encouraged.
 A wide range of sporting activities is offered and an extensive programme of visits enhances classroom work, including some residential trips.